dynamsoft-docs/barcode-reader-docs/parameters/reference/barcode-bytes-length-range-array.md

 ## Setting Methods
-`BarcodeBytesLengthRangeArray` is supported to be set through JSON template.
+`BarcodeBytesLengthRangeArray` can be set via JSON template.

 ### As JSON Parameter
 `BarcodeBytesLengthRangeArray` as a JSON parameter is defined as below.